Plyometrics: Method

-The exact platform height used by most athletes in the depth jump should be less than 30 in in the early stages of training.
-Most athletes start at approximately 12 in after doing some jump training.
-They then gradually work up to 20 in and then to 30 inches depending upon how well the jumps are executed.
+The exact platform height used by most athletes in the depth jump should be less than 75 cm in the early stages of training.
+Most athletes start at approximately 30 cm after doing some jump training.
+They then gradually work up to 50 cm and then to 75 cm depending upon how well the jumps are executed.
 The main criterion is that the athlete is jumping as high as possible on every jump.

 If the athlete gradually improves his jump height, the same platform height is continued until increases in jump height are no longer observed.
 At this time, takeoff height is increased by a few inches.
 If the athlete continually fails to jump very high, the height of the drop-down is lowered somewhat.
 Most important here is how high the athlete jumps after the drop-down.

-The maximum platform height used by a high level athlete is no more than 40 in.
+The maximum platform height used by a high level athlete is no more than 100 cm.
 Rather than developing greater explosive power this height leads to more eccentric strength development.
-Going higher than 30 in is usually counterproductive and may lead to injury.
+Going higher than 75 cm is usually counterproductive and may lead to injury.
 This occurs when the intensity of the forced involuntary eccentric contraction upon landing is greater than the muscles can withstand.
 In addition, the athlete will not be able to execute a quick return (fast transition between muscular contractions), which is the key to successful execution of explosive plyometrics.

 Because of the forces involved and the quickness of execution, the central nervous system is strongly involved.
 It is important that the athlete not overdo using the shock plyometric method.
 Doing so will lead to great fatigue, and, according to Verkhoshansky, sleep disturbances.
 Athletes have great difficulty sleeping well if they execute too many depth jumps.
 This indicates that athletes must be well-prepared physically before doing this type of training.

 Technique of jumping is also very important when executing plyometric exercises.
 In essence, the athlete goes into a slight squat (crouch) upon landing in which the hip, knee, and ankle joints flex.
 The takeoff or jump upward is executed in a sequence initiated by hip-joint extension followed by knee-joint extension which begins during the hip-joint extension.
 As the knee-joint extension is taking place, ankle-joint extension begins and is the only action that occurs as the takeoff (breaking contact with the ground) takes place.
 All three actions contribute force to the upward jump, but the knee-joint extension is the major contributor.